wmacfarl/wmacfarl.github.io/teaching/p5js.md

 labels:
   - Programming
   - p5.js/Javascript
 summary: An introduction to computer programming for curious grown-ups with little to know technical experience or background.
+An 8-session class for adults run at FabVille, Somerville's community Fab Lab.
 ---